 Steven D. Chang and John R. Adler Jr.

 The management of patients with multiple brain metastases remains a difficult challenge for neurosurgeons.
 This patient population has a poor prognosis when compared with those harboring a solitary brain metastasis, and historically treatment has generally consisted of administering whole-brain radiotherapy once the diagnosis of multiple brain metastases is made.
 Resection can be useful in a subset of patients with multiple metastases in whom one or two of the lesions are symptomatic, as this may provide rapid reduction of mass effect and edema.
 Furthermore, the authors of recent studies have shown that stereotactic radiosurgery can be used in certain patients with multiple brain metastases as part of the treatment regimen.
 In this review the authors outline the treatment options and indications as well as a management strategy for the treatment of patients with multiple brain metastases.

-Steven D. Chang, David P. Martin, and John R. Adler Jr.
+Steven D. Chang, Joseph Poen, Steven L. Hancock, David P. Martin, and John R. Adler Jr.